 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-• Marry me chicken pasta has every single delicious thing you love from the original chicken dish, but it adds a pound of tender al dente penne pasta to put the whole recipe over the top.
+• This marry me chicken pasta recipe has every single delicious thing you love from the original chicken dish, but it adds a pound of tender al dente penne pasta to put the whole recipe over the top.
 That pasta is smothered in an incredible, rich sun-dried tomato cream sauce – and that’s not an exaggeration.
 There’s so much delectable flavor in such a simple sauce, it’s almost too good to be true.
-Almost.

 • Ever had a cream sauce that just refuses to be smooth, no matter what you do?
 You most likely added your dairy products while they were too cold!
 If the heavy cream or parmesan is cold or even too cool, when you add them to hot liquid in a hot skillet, the temperature shock will make them seize, clump, or curdle.
 That’s why we always specify that your dairy products need to be at room temperature.
 Make sure you move the skillet off the heat and let it cool a little before adding any dairy products, too.